two-torial/two-torial/docs/games/bemani/sdvx/6_exceedgear/troubleshooting.md

     - Go to `SOUND OPTIONS` and change the volume at will
     - `SAVE AND EXIT` > `GAME MODE` to return to the game

+### Subscreen

+!!! info "For more in-depth troubleshooting, refer to the spice2x [Subscreen troubleshooting](https://github.com/spice2x/spice2x.github.io/wiki/Configuring-touch-screens-as-subscreen#troubleshooting) page"

+??? tip "Touch input isn't being registered"

+    If you're using a physical touch screen, make sure to close **all** spice2x overlays, including the FPS counter.
+    If you're using the virtual subscreen, ensure that the `-sdvxnativetouch` option is not enabled.

 ## FAQ

 ??? tip "How to run the game in windowed borderless mode?"